 The Governance Council consists of each participating LEA superintendent, Charter School Chief Executive Official (CEO), and the Riverside County Superintendent of Schools (RCSS).
 When the term "Superintendent" is included therein, it refers to all such personnel.
 The superintendents serve as representatives of the LEA and their governing boards in overseeing the delivery and effectiveness of special education programs.
-The Governance Council operates as a committee of the whole to approve policies and guidelines for the operation of the Master Plan for Special Education, to allocate resources and the annual budget plan, and to mediate problems arising from the implementation of the Master Plan and the administration of contracts.
-It is the intent of the Governance Council to minimize financial encroachments upon LEAs' general education funds.
+The Governance Council operates as a committee of the whole to approve policies and specific procedural guidelines for the operation of the Master Plan for Special Education.
+In support of its intent to minimize financial encroachment upon LEAs' general education funds, the Governance Council acts upon the recommendations of the SELPA Finance Committee to approve the Allocation Plan, budget updates, and Annual Budget Plan.
+The committee may be called upon to mediate problems arising from the implementation of the Master Plan and the administration of contracts.
 The Governance Council also serves as the Board for the Joint Powers Agreement (JPA).